smasse/Spectro/README.md

 #### 2018 todo's ####

-presentation with bluetooth speaker (waterproof)
+[presentation with bluetooth speaker (waterproof)]

-presentation with laptop showing phone screen (airdroid, teamviewer)
+[presentation with laptop showing phone screen (airdroid, teamviewer)]

-record and post videos of great whistle recording(s) played by spectrogram, send to west coast orca team
+[record and post videos of great whistle recording(s) played by spectrogram, send to west coast orca team]

-cleanup the code for public opensource (all apps and libs)
+[cleanup the code for public opensource (all apps and libs)]

-add license text at top of all classes (all apps and libs)
+done: add license text at top of all classes (all apps and libs)

 work on the other 2 apps, Recog and DolphinComm